-Clearly, percentiles correspond to points $x$ in the stem of $T_F$ and the percentile value increases monotonously along the stem.
-In the contrary to the median, when $T_F$ is not homeomorphic to an interval (that is, has `branches' besides the stem), $h$-percentile does not exist for certain $h \in [0, 1]$.
+Clearly, percentiles correspond to points $x$ in the stem of $T_F$ and the percentile value increases monotonically along the stem.
+Unlike the median, if $T_F$ is not homeomorphic to an interval (that is, has `branches' besides the stem), $h$-percentiles do not exist for certain $h \in [0, 1]$.
 Each branch corresponds to a `gap' (missing interval) in the set of percentile values.
 Length of the gap is given by the measure of the branch normalized by $\Area (\Sigma)$.
-If $h$-percentile exists, it is unique.
+If an $h$-percentile exists, it is unique.
 The $\frac{1}{2}$-percentile (if it exists) coincides with the median.
-For generic $F$ this corresponds to the case when the median set of $F$ is a non-contractible circle.
-Using standard Morse-theoretic argument, we conclude with the following observation: percentile sets are not contractible in $S^1 \times [0, 1]$.
-The set $A_F$ of points that are not percentiles of $T_F$ is the union of branches that grow out the stem of $T_F$. $\pi^{-1} (A_F)$ is the union of topological disks corresponding to these branches.
+For a generic $F$ this corresponds to the case when the median set of $F$ is a non-contractible circle.
+Using a standard Morse-theoretic argument, we conclude with the following observation: percentile sets are not contractible in $S^1 \times [0, 1]$.
+The set $A_F$ of points that are not percentiles of $T_F$ is the union of branches that grow out of the stem of $T_F$.
+The set $\pi^{-1} (A_F)$ is the union of topological disks corresponding to these branches.

 In ~\cite{En-Po:calqm} the authors describe construction of a homogeneous quasimorphism It has the following properties: $\Cal_{S^2}$ is Hofer-Lipschitz In the case when $\phi \in \Ham(S^2)$ is supported in a disk $D$ which is displaceable in $S^2$, $\Cal_{S^2} (\phi) = Cal_D (\phi \big|_D)$.
 Moreover, for a $\phi \in \Ham(S^2)$ generated by an autonomous function $F: S^2 \to \RR$, $\Cal_{S^2} (\phi)$ can be computed in the following way.
 Let $x$ be the median of $T_F$ and $X = \pi_F^{-1} (x)$ be the corresponding subset of $S^2$.
 Then